Dermarolling: Literally Everything You Need to Know (B&As Inside)

 2. Replace Your Derma Roller.

-These things have a limited lifespan, so you need to replace them every few months.
+These things have a limited lifespan, so you need to replace them every now and then.
 Exactly how often you do this will depend on how frequently you use it.

 Generally speaking, when you start sensing it doesn’t penetrate as much, or it feels a bit dull — that would be a good time to buy a new one.
 Luckily, these things are cheap so it won’t be costly doing so.